faustool-volvo/servicebus-rbac-poc/README.md

 $Poc.AzureSubscription = az account show | ConvertFrom-Json
 ```

-> As you progress through this guide, it is recommended to execute the `SavePoc.ps1` script after each command to save your progress into the `.pocdata` file.
+> As you progress through this guide, it is recommended to execute the `.\SavePoc.ps1` script after each command to save your progress into the `.pocdata` file.
+> To resume work, execute the command `$Poc = .\ReadPoc.ps1`

 Confirm you have the correct subscription:
 ```powershell